 As the name indicates, the heater works on the direct supply of water from the pipes.
 ASTM and EPA standards guide the design can have the capacity of 35GPM to 77GPM (Gallons per Minute).
 The ambient heating range will be between 330F and 1100F.
 The relative humidity can go up to 90% at the optimum temperature range.
 You can vary the water pressure from 10PSI to 160+PSI which is stated to be highly efficient for continuous heating.
 Air ratio of the gas supply system keeps the consumption at optimum levels.
 If the heater can utilize the flue-gas, it is considered to be highly energy efficient.

 Heater Construction and Benefits

 The core heat exchanger is made of stainless steel, copper, bronze, or other alloys.
-The construction of primary and secondary exchangers ensures maximum heat transfer into the flowing water.
+Constructing primary and secondary exchangers ensures maximum heat transfer into the flowing water.
 The safe and efficient construction includes components like air, fuel, and water pressure valves, inlet and outlet pipes, temperature controls, adapters, and switches.
-The tankless water heater can supply hot water for bathrooms, kitchen, garage, and other rooms depending on requirement.
-They are also being used increasingly for the radiant floor heating, though the volume of heating is relatively less today.
+The tankless water heater can supply hot water for bathrooms, kitchen, garages, and other rooms depending on requirements.
+They are also being used increasingly for radiant floor heating, though the heating volume is relatively less today.
 The system is consistent in dissipation rate when the insulation pipes are in proper alignment with the heating panels.